k9p5/computer-vision-vehicle-classification/README.md

 # Classifying and measuring vehicles
-This project has been developed at the Kempten University of Applied Sciences for the lecuture "Bildverarbeitung und maschinelles Sehen". **All rights reserved**
+This project has been developed at the Kempten University of Applied Sciences for the lecture "Bildverarbeitung und maschinelles Sehen". *All rights reserved*

 <br>

 ## The Team
 - Jakob Bleickert: Video processing
 - Lukas Harzheim: Taking measurements
-- Konstantin Paulus: Image classifications
+- Konstantin Paulus: Image classification

 <br>